-This study uses two research approaches, namely qualitative and quantitative, to obtain richer evidence.
-However, this study must be strengthened in several ways.
-First, this study only examines one non-essential business sector affected by the pandemic.
-The study's results still need to be compared with other types of businesses to obtain a more all-encompassing survival strategy map.
+This study can be strengthened in several ways.
+First, this study examines only one non-essential business sector affected by the pandemic.
+The selection of non-essential business sectors was by design.
+Non-essential sectors are businesses not allowed to operate during the government lockdown.
+They were allowed to open after the lockdown period (around two months), but the impact of the government's decision caused them to struggle to survive.
+The study's results still need to be compared with those of other types of businesses to obtain a more all-encompassing survival strategy map.

 Second, this study accommodates the curiosity regarding the effectiveness of government assistance.
 The results show that government assistance increases the effect of resource utilization on innovativeness.
-However, there is only one question regarding government assistance with the various subsidies that SMEs may receive.
+However, there is only one question regarding government assistance with the various subsidies SMEs may receive.
 So, bias can occur.
-Therefore, further research can explore the aspects of assistance and partnerships in more depth.
+Therefore, further research can explore the aspects of assistance and partnerships in greater depth.